julietten/RC_Car_With_Camera/README.md

 # RC Car with Camera Streaming

-This repository provides code for 2 Arduinos and a Raspberry Pi that allows an RC to transmit signals, drive and steer, and camera stream over wifi.
+This repository provides code for 2 Arduino Pro Minis and a Raspberry Pi 3B that allows an RC to transmit signals, drive and steer, and camera stream over wifi.
 C++ and Python are both used in the code files.

 ## Microcontrollers: